-The philosophy of St Mark's is the "The Family that Changes" and the primary aim of the St Mark's Therapeutic Community is to foster enduring personal growth and recovery.
+The philosophy of St Mark's is "The Family that Changes" and the primary aim of the St Mark's Therapeutic Community is:

 The Therapeutic Community perspective holds certain shared assumptions and beliefs on what is healthy for personal and social living.
 These community teachings are based on a moral code of right living or living right.
 The daily practice of right living evolves in time towards a changed lifestyle and healthier identity.